citation-style-language/styles/CONTRIBUTING.md

    When submitting a [dependent style](https://github.com/citation-style-language/styles/wiki/Requesting-Styles#dependent-styles), first navigate to the [dependent](https://github.com/citation-style-language/styles/tree/master/dependent) subdirectory.
 2. Type in the file name of the style in the "Name your file..." text field at the top.
    Don't forget to add the ".csl" extension (e.g., "journal-of-results.csl" instead of just "journal-of-results")!
-3. Paste the style code into the "<> Edit new file" code editor window below.
+3. Paste the style code into the "<> Edit new file" tab below.
 4. Click the "Propose new file" button.
 5. In the next window, click the "Create pull request" button.
    Describe the changes you've made, and click the "Create pull request" button once more.